 Internists and surgeons.

 The list goes on and on, filled with “ists” for the various anatomical parts, functions, and anomalies.
 With so many divisions and subdivisions in medicine, it is possible to become more focused on how health care professionals are different rather than on how they are alike.
 Identities are described with adjectives drawn from disciplines and departments and degrees.

-The concept of being a stethoscopist was inspired by something I heard about Stanford before I matriculated here.
+The concept of being a stethoscopist was inspired by something I heard about Stanford before I started medical school there.
 At Stanford, the traditional White Coat Ceremony—where all incoming first-years are initiated into the field of medicine—is instead called the Stethoscope Ceremony.
 The philosophy behind this is that the stethoscope, rather than the white coat, unites the physician and patient.
 The stethoscope symbolizes the human connection.

 And at the end of the day, that is why we are here.